ShihabYasin/jekyll-theme-monos/README.md

 ---
-layout: post
+layout: page
-title: CV-short
+title: About
-permalink: /CV-short/
+permalink: /about/
 category: CV
 ---